 “There is clear evidence that oestrogen regulates the uro-genital tract.
 The abundance of estrogen receptors (ERs) in the urogenital tract explains why the natural reduction of endogenous oestrogen, the hallmark of menopause, can cause or potentiate Pelvic Floor Disorders (PFDs) and Urinary Tract Infections (UTIs).”
 [Alperin, Burnett et al. 2019].

 Oestrogen is known to have an important role in the function of the lower urinary tract throughout our life.
 Oestrogen and progesterone receptors demonstrate an influence in the vagina, urethra, bladder and pelvic floor musculature and like most of our organs, when we go into peri-menopause (the start of menopause) and move towards post-menopause, our renal system is experiencing the result of declining oestrogen levels.

-Positioning menopause in the women’s health and ageing studies helped me to understand better, the pelvic floor and urinary tract conditions that beset many of us in mid-life.
-Whilst it always pays to see a practitioner who specialises in this area, it also helps to understand what is going on and how we can help ourselves too.
+Positioning menopause in the women’s health and ageing studies helped me to understand why so many of us experience pelvic floor and urinary tract changes in mid-life.
+Whilst it always pays to see a practitioner who specialises in this area, it also helps to understand what is going on and how we can help ourselves as well.
 So, first things first.
-Your bladder and urinary tract is ageing.
+You need to understand that your bladder and urinary tract is ageing.